David Ossip - President

 Yair Miller OAM

-The Community Relations Committee works to build constructive partnerships with non-government organisations, interest groups, religious bodies, women’s’ groups, think tanks and other civil society groups in a manner that will assist the NSW Jewish community in meeting its strategic priorities as determined by the relevant organs of the Board of Deputies.
+The Community Relations Committee works to build constructive partnerships with non-government organisations, ethnic and religious bodies, women’s groups, think tanks and other civil society players.

 The Education Committee represents and advocates on behalf of the different arms of Jewish education in the community, liaising with Jewish and non-Jewish education stakeholders to achieve strategic and policy outcomes such as to prevent the rise of anti-Semitism in the education sphere.
 The committee works collaboratively with Jewish-educational organisations to align existing activity and programs, offer resources and forums of support, and provide an interface with Government and other authorities in the educational arena.